nus-cs1010/2324-s1/docs/07-arithmetic-ops.md

 double half = 3/2;
 ```

-What is the value of variable `half` after the operation above?
+What is the value of the variable `half` after the operation above?

 It got to be 1.5, right?

 It turns out that, after executing the code above, the value of `half` is 1.0.  :open_mouth:

-To understand this, first, let's see what happen when we assign a floating-point number to an integer type:
+To understand this, first, let's see what happens when we assign a floating-point number to an integer type:

 ```C
 int x = 1.5;